curvegrid/go-ethereum-wiki/Connecting-to-the-network.md

 ## Advanced

 Geth also supports a feature called static nodes if you have certain peers you always want to connect to.
-Static nodes are which are re-connected on disconnects.
+Static nodes are re-connected on disconnects.
 You can configure permanent static nodes by putting something like the following into `<datadir>/static-nodes.json`: